Roman-Supernova-PIT/environment/docker/README.md

 If you're on Windows, then your best bet is to reformat your hard drive and go to `https://liuxmint.com` (perhaps not in that order).
 If you're on ChromeOS, then get a computer.
 What you have right now is an oversize foldable phone that can't make calls.

+### Image versions

+The "latest version" (which really means whatever somebody happens to have uploaded most recently) of the images will always have tags `cpu`, `cpu-dev`, `cuda`, and `cuda-dev`.

+Specific release images, in case you want something stable, will have tags like `cpu-0.0.1`, `cuda-dev-0.0.1`, etc.  Browse either `hub.docker.com` or `registry.nersc.org` to see what versions are available.
+Ideally, the specific-version images will correspond to the same tag in this github archive.

 ### On your local machine with Docker

 The latest version of the images that Rob has pushed can be found here: